Mert-Cihangiroglu/Fine-Tuning-Yolov3/README.md

   1- cfg files describe  settings like a number of batch and structure of the model.<br />
   2- We will create our cfg files based on existing  yolov3.cfg.<br />
   3- I create person-frozen.cfg as <strong>training<strong> and person.cfg as <strong> detecting people<strong> in an image. <br />
+  4-  Copy yolov3.cfg and create person-frozen.cfg.<br />
+      Then, person- frozen.cfg is modified like below.<br />
+      Modify batch and subdivisions.
+You might play with this parameters according to your hardware capabilities, here  I use 16 and 4 .